 WooCommerce is pre-loaded with a wealth of useful features:

-- You can sell any type of goods you want, whether it’s physical, digital, or affiliate.
+- You may sell whatever kind of product you desire, whether it’s physical, digital, or affiliate-based.

-- Add as many goods and photos as you want.
+- You may add as many items as you want.

 - To make products easier to identify and search, add categories, tags, and attributes – such as size or color – to them.